Written with love by Lexi Croswell, Content Marketing at Culture Amp.

 Shifts in how HR departments have branded themselves date all the way back to the early 90’s when Southwest Airlines showed early adoption for their own internal name change.
 In a 1995 interview with Workforce, Elizabeth Pedrick Sartain, then VP of People, explains how the personnel department wanted to better mirror the fun-loving culture of Southwest.
 The newly named “People Department” while initially laughed at by Southwest employees, eventually stuck.
 Sartain shared, “[Our employees] aren’t just resources.
 They’re real people.
 Since then, I’ve been shocked by how many other companies have changed their [human resources department] names.
 We didn’t realize we were setting a trend.
 We were just doing something that fit into our culture.”

 Our employees aren’t just resources.
 They’re real people. - Southwest Airlines

-Human Resources roles are complex and encompass many responsibilities, ranging across employee relations, benefits, training, compliance, comp, and talent management/recruiting (somehow all squeezed into a day’s work!).
+Human Resources roles are complex and encompass many responsibilities, ranging across employee recognition, relations, benefits, training, compliance, comp, and talent management/recruiting (somehow all squeezed into a day’s work!).
 It’s no wonder that companies and individuals are exploring new, more accurate and exciting ways of branding their role and contributions.

 At Culture Amp, we interviewed five people with unique HR titles to understand why they instigated change and the role these individuals played in ultimately selecting and setting their new titles.
 You’ll get to meet a Mood Coordinator, Experience Coordinator, Chief Happiness Officer, Culture Evangelist, and People Operations Manager all from innovative tech companies across the United States.
 Visit peoplegeeks.com to read the full interviews.